uwindsorcss/hub/app/views/pages/GUIDE.markdown

 #### Getting paid

 You'll need an American bank account to get paid if you're working in the USA.
 This is very easy to obtain - just go to your preferred bank once you're in the USA and bring your passport and visa documents just in case.
-Eric suggests Bank of America if you're working in the Bay Area - it took him 1 hour to get an account.

 It's also a very good idea to obtain a Social Security Number in the USA so that you can apply for a credit card and build up a credit score in the US (can be helpful in many ways in the future).
 This is also straight-forward and you need to wait until you're in the USA for at least 10 days before you can apply.